Frequently Asked Questions (FAQ)

 5. The Extension will then try to fix the internal JSON data format of the TablePress tables by performing simple search/replace operations in your database.

 6. After this, you will see a notice text at the top of the screen about the process, including some success statistics, and a suggestion to create a backup.
+For this, the WP Staging plugin is a great solution, as it makes backups very easy.

 7. Finally, you may go to the “Plugins” screen and “Deactivate” and then “Delete” the “TablePress Extension: Fix corrupted tables” plugin again.